adamsilver/fdpb/03-Book-A-Flight.md

 ![Showing no feedback](.)

 Savvy users may realise they have to deselect currently-selected seats first.
 Less savvy users probably won't.
-We should do the hard work for them.
-When the user reaches their quota and selects another seat, the script should uncheck the previous selection automatically.
+Instead, let's do the hard work for them.
+As the user surpasses their quota the script should uncheck the previous selection automatically.

 ```JS
 function SeatEnhancer(max) {